mjwhitta/vpns/README.md

 ## VPNs

-This repo contains a few scripts to get you started with the PIA, VPNBook, or WindScribe VPNs.
+This repo contains a few scripts to get you started with the PIA, ProtonVPN, VPNBook, or WindScribe VPNs.
 After running the installer, the `vpn` script is added to `/usr/local/bin/` (should be in your path).

 ### Installation